+Vault:

-Vault: An event in which gymnasts run down the runway, take off from a spring board onto a table-like object, perform handsprings, flips, and twists in the air, and then land on their feet on the floor.
+An event in which gymnasts run down the runway, take off from a spring board onto a table-like object, perform handsprings, flips, and twists in the air, and then land on their feet on the floor.

+Floor Exercise:

-Floor exercise: An event in which gymnasts perform routines that include dance, jumps, and tumbling passes on a roughly 40x40 foot square floor.
+An event in which gymnasts perform routines that include dances, jumps, and tumbling passes on a roughly 40x40 foot square floor.

+Beam:

+An event in which gymnasts balance and perform exercises on a narrow, 4-inch horizontal bar made of wood, metal, and suede, raised off the floor.

+Bars:

-Beam: An event in which a gymnast balances and performs exercises on a narrow, 4-inch horizontal bar made of wood, metal, and suede, raised off the floor.
-Bars: An event in which gymnasts use a cylindrical fiberglass bar held about 5 (low bar) to 8 feet (high bar) above the floor to swing and execute flips and twists.
+An event in which gymnasts use a cylindrical fiberglass bar held about five (low bar) to eight feet (high bar) above the floor to swing and execute flips and twists.
 The bars are often set at different heights for the gymnast, which together are called "uneven bars."

+All-Around:

-All-Around: A category of gymnastics that includes all of the events.
+A category of gymnastics that includes all of the events.
 The person who earns the highest score from all the events combined is the winner.